mantidproject/mantid/docs/source/interfaces/ISIS_SANS_v2.rst

    :width: 800px

 This grouping allows the user to specify the absolute scale and sample geometry information.
-Note that the geometry information is in millimetre.
+Note that the geometry information is in millimetres.

 +-------+--------------------+------------------------------------------------------------------+
 | **1** | **Absolute scale** | The absolute, dimensionless scale factor.                        |